OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Evernote is not in the business of selling or renting your information.
 Here are instances when we may disclose your information — and then only the minimum information necessary:

-*   We share your information with Service Providers who process data on our behalf, such as credit card processors and customer management systems.
-For example, these Service Providers help us:
+*   We share your information with service providers who process data on our behalf, such as credit card processors and customer management systems.
+For example, these service providers help us:
     *   Operate, develop, and improve the features and functionality of the Service
     *   Complete your payment transactions
     *   Fulfill your sales and support requests
-*   Communicate with you as described elsewhere in this policy
+    *   Communicate with you as described elsewhere in this Privacy Policy

-We require these providers to agree to strict data protection requirements in keeping with our privacy policy standards, the European Union's General Data Protection Regulation ("GDPR"), and our commitments under our EU-US Privacy Shield and Swiss-US Privacy Shield certifications as discussed below.
+We require these providers to agree to strict data protection requirements in keeping with our privacy policy standards and our obligations under data protection laws.
 You can view the vendors we use to help us provide the Service on our Vendors page.

 We do not share your information with any third parties for their own advertising purposes.Learn MoreShow Less